marcellestp/InVideo/README.md

 Users who have questions that the `FAQ` section failed to answer can send messages with questions or suggestions to the contact email `marcellestp@gmail.com`.

-The `requirements.txt` specifies the modules required for the application to work properly.

 # Reference
 - BootStrap